nkurniansyah/AD_PRS/README.md

 First, it provides instructions for constructing the AD-PRS based on summary statistics from GWAS.
-We provide the relevant summary statistics (see folder “Variant\_weight”).
+We provide the relevant summary statistics (see folder “Variant\_weight”) and also can download in PGS catalog (Link to be added).
 Additionally, we provide instructions on generating unweighted variant weights.
 This step simplifies the process of generating the PRS by combining multiple variant weights into a single overall variant weight.

 ## Required packages